ikavodo/akov.github.io/_posts/2024-11-12-fourier-transform-tutorial-pt-1.markdown

 I[n] = \frac{2 \sin(\pi n)}{n},$$
 </div>

-We we notice that this expression is equal to zero for all non-zero integer values of n, and is undefined for $n=0$.
+We notice that this expression is equal to zero for all non-zero integer values of n, and is undefined for $n=0$.
 We could compute the limit $\lim_{x \to 0}I[n]$, but let's instead go back to the original integral formulation:

 <div>
 $$